-“A vile act that shattered our great realm into many.
+“A vile act that shattered Loran into many realms.
 Why, then, did the gods raise Eduard to the heavens?”

 “To always remind the faithful of Eduard’s betrayal, and of my ancestor Elzura, who begot his evil with a spell.”

 Drexan reared up from the skyglass.
 “What else?”

 Zur fretted, fearful that he offended his lord on his first day of service.
 “Nothing, my lord.
 That’s what they teach the hostages at temple, lord.”
 He didn’t want to seem insolent.